apache/druid/docs/tutorials/tutorial-rollup.md

 * You create the `bytes` and `packets` metrics, which are summed from their respective input fields.
 * You also create the `count` metric that records the number of rows that get rolled-up per each row in the datasource.

+With rollup, Druid combines rows with identical timestamp and dimension values after the timestamp truncation.
+Druid computes and stores the metric values using the specified aggregation function over each set of rolled-up rows.

 After the ingestion completes, you can query the data.

 ## Query the example data